rust-lang/rfcs/text/0000-target-extension.md

 Why should we *not* do this?

+- additional complexity in attributes for conditional compilation
+- number of targets will grow a lot
+  - not all targets will be testable (requires a particular OS version for running testsuite)
+  - will require to deprecate unsupported OS version (for example OpenBSD officially support only the 2 last releases)

 # Alternatives
 [alternatives]: #alternatives

 What other designs have been considered?
 What is the impact of not doing this?

+- using `target_os` with the version inside. it would require to duplicate all `libc` code (for only small differencies) at each release.

+- statu quo: while no fundamental breaking changes occurs at OS level, no need to do anything.
+Disclosure: FreeBSD switchs to ino64 could occurs soon.

 # Unresolved questions
 [unresolved]: #unresolved-questions

 What parts of the design are still TBD?

+- partial implementation with no additional operator at syntax level.
+It requires to explicitly list all affected OS/env version on changes.
+Doable if the list of supported OS/env version is controlled in some way.